brianbrock.com

 A reading list is especially helpful when there is a large power disparity among the members, either institutional, intellectual, social, or what-have-you.
 By removing the choice of what to read next, the reading list removes one of the primary active mechanisms of control.
 A seminar with a lopsided power dynamic, willing members, and without a reading list may very likely turn into a guru-type situation.
 In a setting in which not all of the participants are willing, as in school, without a reading list some of the people may try to use the choice of what to read next as a way to exert control and escape their imprisonment.
 This is entirely to be expected; such a student has made a wise choice.
 If such a seminar is to persist, a reading list may be necessary.
 In the Sunday seminars we have been largely unaware of such power disparities, so we often just decide each week what to read the next.
 A seminar without a previously agreed reading list is sometimes called a “guerrilla seminar”.
 Reading lists are often arranged chronologically, so that the development of ideas can be followed through history.

 The content of the texts is also very important.
 Ideology must be set aside.
 One advantage of a reading list is that balanced and frightening choices are easier to make in the abstract.
 A seminar blindly following its nose may find itself with its head stuck in a rabbit-hole.
-(2019 note: in practice, reading lists often promote the ideology of their creators, whether intentionally or unintentionally.
-It may be wise to allow the readings to pick themselves, or more pragmatically, for the group to pick readings on the fly, while keeping watch for any tendency to over-focus on one tradition, method, or motivation, and while welcoming any new participants.)
+In practice, reading lists can sometimes promote the ideology of their creators, whether intentionally or unintentionally.
+It may be wise to allow the readings to pick themselves, or more pragmatically, for the group to pick readings on the fly, while keeping watch for any tendency to over-focus on one tradition, method, or motivation, and while welcoming any new participants.

 The participants should try to finish the reading.
 This is not always possible: sometimes, a seminar assigns itself something like 300 pages of Tacitus.
 But what is it to read, and what is it to "finish" a reading?
 A person who reads only "What joy can be in day that follows day, Bringing us close then snatching us from death?", or reads only "With the fundamental mood of anxiety we have arrived at that occurrence in human existence in which the nothing is revealed and from which it must be interrogated.
 How is it with the nothing?", or reads only "The valley spirit never dies; It is the woman, primal mother.
 Her gateway is the root of heaven and Earth.", and who really reads those tiny fragments, has read far more and better than one who wastes a lifetime staring at words without feeling.